Thursday, March 31

 Facts about flying lizards

 Oh my!!
 Flying lizards!!
 These flying lizards look like tiny dragons!!
 How cool is that?
 Have you ever heard about flying lizards before?
 A Draco is a flying lizard.
 The Draco are also known as flying dragons or gliding lizards.
 They come from the Agamidae family of lizards.
 There are over 32 species of flying lizards.
-The have wing like structures.
+They have wing-like structures.
 The wings help them glide.
-Flying lizards can fly but it is more of a gliding flight.
+Flying lizards can fly, but it is more of a gliding flight.
 They can glide up to 180 feet in one leap.
 That is a pretty good distance for a lizard.

 Do you have a favorite type of lizard?